Good Friday Agreement architect Seamus Mallon dies at 83

 Politicians past and present lined up to pay tribute to a man remembered as much for his bluntness as his integrity.

-Former Irish Foreign Minister Micheal Martin, the favorite to become the next Irish prime minister after a Feb.
+Former Irish Foreign Minister Micheal Martin, favorite to become next Irish prime minister after a Feb.
 8 election, described Mallon as his “friend and long time political hero”.

-Britain’s Northern Ireland Minister, Julian Smith, said Mallon dedicated his political career to making Northern Ireland a better place and together with Trimble, set Northern Ireland on a new democratic course.
+British Prime Minister Boris Johnson said the former deputy first minister made an extraordinary contribution to democracy and peace in Northern Ireland.
+His minister for the region, Julian Smith, said that together with Trimble, Mallon had set Northern Ireland on a new democratic course.

 Reporting by Amanda Ferguson, Writing by Padraic Halpin, Editing by Catherine Evans, Hugh Lawson and Nick Macfie